-1. Open the top shroud and swing it up until it rest on top of the unit.

-2. Open the door to about 100-110° until the door remain open.

-3. Loosen and remove the top screw of self-closing cartridge and the three hinge screws, then slide the door up and out.

-4. Prepare new door.
+- 1. Open the door to about 100-110° until the door remains open. - 2.
+Loosen and remove the bottom screw of self-closing cartridge and the three hinge screws, then slide the door down and out. - 3.
+Prepare the new door.
 Use a wrench to rotate the square head of the cartridge shaft approximately 120° in the closing direction of the door.
-The hinge is now preloaded and ready to be secured to the top hinge

-5. Hold the door at about 100° from the close position, insert the top hinge over the square shaft of the cartridge so that the hinge is facing the cabinet.
-Insert the mounting screw and fasten securely.

-6. Still holding the the entire door/hinge assembly at about 100°, slide it over the bottom hinge pin, make sure all the alignment then fasten the upper hinge securely

-7. Allow the door to freely swing, make sure it swing close by itself with no restriction
+The hinge is now preloaded and ready to be secured to the bottom hinge - 4.
+Hold the door at about 100° from the closed position, insert the bottom hinge over the square shaft of the cartridge so that the hinge is facing the cabinet.
+Insert the mounting screw and fasten securely. - 5.
+Still holding the the entire door/hinge assembly at about 100°, slide it up to the top hinge pin, ensuring proper alignment then fasten the bottom hinge securely. - 6.
+Allow the door to freely swing, making sure it swings closed by itself without restriction.

-8. Plug the unit in and make sure the interior light turn off and active the evap fan when door close

-9. If not, adjust the door height by adding the plastic spacer/washer provided to the bottom hinge pin
+MAINTENANCE

-Remove the bottom shroud (apply to bottom-mounted
+Open the bottom shroud

-MAXXCOLDFOODSERVICE.COM
+Loosen and remove the screw from the two holes in front of the bottom shroud, then the bottom shroud can be move out.

+WIRING DIAGRAM

+Model: MXCPP50/70/92 - MCR29S/48S/60S - MCR29M/48M/60M - MXCR27U/48U/60U

+Model: MXCF27U/48U/60U

+WIRING DIAGRAM

+WIRING DIAGRAM

+NOTES:

+www.maxxcoldfoodservice.com